bartificer/pbs-gallery/docs/index.md

 * [Solution from Bart Busschots](pbs42-game-of-life/bbusschots/) (contributed as a worked example in [instalment 119](https://bartificer.net/pbs119)).

+## Number Guessing Game

+The final vesion of this challenge was set at the start of [instalment 82](https://bartificer.net/pbs82) with sample solution described in [instalment 83](https://bartificer.net/pbs83).

+* *no entries added yet*

 ## Currency Converter

 Set at the end of [instalment 88](https://bartificer.net/pbs88) with sample solution described in [instalment 89](https://bartificer.net/pbs89).